brandur/org/drafts/go.md

   matter how valid, is met with a barrage of a "you're doing it wrongs".
   Previously this level of zealotry had been reserved for holy crusades and text editors.
-* **Error handling:** I like that generally my programs don't crash, but dealing with errors requires an incredible level of micro-management.
+* **Error handling:** Passing errors around and avoiding panics mean that generally my programs don't crash, but dealing with errors requires an incredible level of micro-management.
 Worse yet though is that the encouraged patterns of passing errors around through returns can occasionally make it very difficult to identify the original site of a problem.
 * **Debugging:** gdb does work with Go, but it's an experience that's so rough that you'll find yourself resorting to print-debugging just to avoid the hassle.